scpederzani/scpederzani.github.io/content/projects.md

 sections:
   - block: collection
     content:
-      title: Selected Projects
+      title: Ongoing Projects
-      text: I enjoy making things.
-Here are a selection of projects that I have worked on over the years.
+      text: I lead and contribute to a number of ongoing projects.
+Click below to get a first glimpse at what I am up to!
       filters:
         folders:
           - project